 Don't omit it: You are more than just the summary of your job experience, so tell us your story here, above everything else on your profile.
 Give us your elevator pitch.

 Remember that your profile will not reach what LinkedIn terms 'all-star' status unless you include an 'about' section - so including it gives you better search visibility across Linkedin at a stroke.

-Use the first 220-230 characters of your 'about' section creatively, because that's what people will see BEFORE they trouble to click to 'See more'.
+Use the first four lines of your 'about' section creatively, because that's what people will see BEFORE they trouble to click to 'See more'.

 A snappy opening can make the difference as to whether visitors even bother to click, or read any further.

-Your 'about' section's opening 230 characters need to tell the reader the concise story of you, because they may not read anything more.
+So, to summarise, your 'about' section's opening 400 characters need to tell the reader the concise story of you, because they may not read anything more.
 It's like an elevator pitch.